MuhammdImran/Windows-PE-Adversarial-Attacks/README.md

 3. Run malconv_evasion_performnce notebook to achieve results reported in Table 1, Table 2, and Figure 1 on the performance of the MalConv model.
 4. Run lightGBM_eval notebook to achieve results reported in Table 1, Table 2, and Figure 1 on the performance of the lightGBM model.
 5. Run corresponding_malware notebook to find the corresponding PE malware of the realistic adversarial PE malware.
-6. Run gamma_subset notebook to find the gamma adversarial PE malware and its corresponding, that achieved transferability against lightgbm.
+6. Run gamma_subset notebook to find which adversarial PE files produced by GAMMa evade the lighGBM model.
 7. Run feature_extraction notebook to extract features from all PE adversarial malware and corresponding malware.
 8. Run euclidean_distance notebook to achieve Figure 2 results in section 5.3
 9. Run gamma_subset_euclidean_distance notebook to achieve Figure 3 results in section 5.3